jharriga/genXMLs/README.md

 -------- | -----------
-fill.xml | cluster fill workload (creates buckets and objects) **must be run as first workload** empty.xml | cluster empty (removes objects and buckets) **must be run as last workload** seqops.xml | performs sequential reads then writes randomops.xml | performs random reads then writes mixedops.xml | performs mixture of read, list, write, deletes
+fill.xml | cluster fill workload (creates buckets and objects) **must be run as first workload** empty.xml | cluster empty (removes objects and buckets) **must be run as last workload** seqops.xml | performs sequential reads then writes.
+For writes it initializes new containers and perfoms write on them.
+Eventually it deletes and disposes these new containers and objects within it. randomops.xml | performs random reads then writes.
+For writes it initializes new containers and perfoms write on them.
+Eventually it deletes and disposes these new containers and objects within it. mixedops.xml | performs mixture of read, list, write, deletes

 Edit genXMLs.sh and set access key, secret key and endpoint